hannahdevs/JASON/README.md

 | File  | Details |
 | ------------- |:-------------:|
 | Input`.j`     | Copy of the Input file where all instances of keys in the glossary have been replaced with their corresponding values.
 Appended with `.j` extension|

+## Plans
+- Add functionality to run JASON through multiple files.
+- Add functionality to append a write to the output file for each key value pair in the glossary.
+- Allow the above to be in a single or multiple files.